jaamestaay/M2R-Group-29/README.md

 ## Report Outline

-### 0. Basic Neural Network Theory
+### 2. Basic Neural Network Theory

-0.1 Definition and Implementation of Basic Neural Networks (Jiaru)
+2.1 Definition and Implementation of Basic Neural Networks (Jiaru)

 - Feedforward Neural Networks vs Recurrent Neural Networks
 - Construction and Basic Applications (Regression, Classification)

-### 1. Introduction to Neural ODEs/CDEs
+### 3. Introduction to Neural ODEs/CDEs

-1.1 Definition of Neural ODEs and CDEs (Xinyan, Tianshi)
+3.1 Definition of Neural ODEs (Xinyan)

-- Construction of Neural ODEs and CDEs
+- Construction of Neural ODEs
-- Neural ODEs vs CDEs: Advantages and Disadvantages
-- Why Neural ODEs/CDEs may be advantageous compared to other formulations for problems
+- Why Neural ODEs may be advantageous compared to other formulations
-- Natural cubic splines for continuous path $X_t$

-### 2. Solving Neural ODEs/CDEs
+### 4. Solving Neural ODEs

-2.1 An elaboration of the steps taken to train and solve a Neural ODE/CDE (James)
+4.1 An elaboration of the steps taken to train and solve a Neural ODE (James)

 - Loss Functions and Minima
 - Automatic Differentiation
-- Gradient Descent and its Applications in Neural ODEs and CDEs
+- Gradient Descent and its Applications in Neural ODEs

-2.2 Back-propagation (Xinyan for ODE, Tianshi for CDE (briefly extend the proof of adjoint method to the CDE case))
+4.2 Back-propagation

-- Discretise-then-optimise
+- Discretise-then-optimise (James)
-- Optimise-then-discretise: Adjoint Equation
+- Optimise-then-discretise: Adjoint Equation (Xinyan)

-2.3 log ODE Method (Xinyan, Tianshi)

-- State it for completeness
-- Mention that it can be cleverly avoided provided that we choose a continuously differentiable control path

-2.4 Numerical Solvers (James)
+4.3 Numerical Solvers (James)

 - Implicit Solvers (and why we don't use them)
 - Euler's Method and Runge-Kutta Methods
 - Heun's Method
 - Other methods if time permits

-### 3. An Application (TBC)
+### 5. An Application: Time Series Analysis

+### 6. Extension: Neural CDEs

+6.1 Definition and Formulation (Tianshi)

+- Motivation for Neural CDEs
+- Neural ODEs vs CDEs: Advantages and Disadvantages
+- Why Neural CDEs may be advantageous compared to other formulations for problems
+- Natural cubic splines for continuous path $X_t$

+6.2 log ODE Method (Tianshi)

+- State it for completeness
+- Mention that it can be cleverly avoided provided that we choose a continuously differentiable control path

 ## Current Work